China Eastern Airlines Flight 5735: Flight

 Residents of the villages surrounding the crash site heard a loud explosion.
 The final descent and crash was recorded by a security camera at the premises of a local mining company.
 The video showed the plane in a near vertical dive seconds before it struck the ground.
 Footage from the crash site showed wreckage and a fire.
 Many smaller pieces of wreckage were scattered in the surrounding area.
 All of the plane's occupants died.
-It was the first fatal crash involving China Eastern Airlines since November 2004's Flight 5210.
+It was the first fatal crash involving China Eastern Yunnan Airlines since November 2004's Flight 5210.

 Some information channels such as at Kunming Changshui International Airport and Umetrip temporarily showed the flight had arrived due to not registering the flight's loss of contact.
 Others showed "loss of contact", "unknown", or a blanked-out status.

 Emergency response and recovery

 Local authorities dispatched 450 firefighters to the scene of the accident.
 Firefighters were dispatched by the Wuzhou Fire and Rescue Department at 15:05.
 At 15:56, firefighters from nearby Tangbu arrived, and at 16:40, firefighters from outside Wuzhou were dispatched from Guilin, Beihai, Hezhou, Laibin and Hechi.